Chapter 2: Web Scraping with BeautifulSoup, Requests, Python

 Installing Beautifulsoup4 is not complex, below are the steps

 1. Go to Pypi.org and download the latest version beautifulsoup4-4.9.3

-2. Open Mac terminal, and input
+2. Open the Mac terminal, and input

 sudo python3 ./setup.py install

-3. Check if beautifulsoup4 is installed successfully
+3. Check if you install beautifulsoup4 successfully

 Input: pip3 install beautifulsoup4.
 If the return value is a requirement already satisfied, that means the installation is done.

 Once it’s installed, we need to make sure we have parsers to parse the HTML.
 Parsers are essential to scrape the data and get the correct return result.
 Basically, it’s because the objective HTML page information matters.
-If the target page structures are built in a perfect form, there is no difference between the parsers, but if the target page structures have mistakes, different parsers can fill in the missing information differently and ensure the return result is correct.
+If the target page structures are built in a perfect form, there is no difference between the parsers.
+But if the target page structures have mistakes, different parsers can fill in the missing information differently and ensure the return result is correct.

 Pip3 install lxml